2024 Solar Incentives Guide for Alsip, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Rebates: A solar rebate is a partial refund after the purchase of your solar panels.
-Rebates might be offered by your local utility company, your county or your state.
+- Rebates: A solar rebate is a partial refund credited to your account after you've paid for your solar system.
+These could be offered by your local utility company, your county or your state.
 The cash back that you get from the rebates is normally applied before tax credits are calculated.

-• Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce more than a specified (usually small) amount of electricity will qualify for SRECs or similar performance-based incentives.
-SRECs and performance-based incentives in general are typically given at the state level.
-SRECs can be sold to your utility company or another buyer, and this is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce more than a predetermined (usually small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
+SRECs and similar incentives are typically offered at the state level.
+You can sell SRECs to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Best Solar Financing